10 Untold Truths About Trading

 What are their motivations for teaching you?
 To make themselves money, or to give back to the trading community like their mentors did to them?
 What is their reputation in the trading community?
 What do their client testimonials say?

 I was extremely lucky when I began trading and came across some rock-solid trading educators early on.
 My main mentor was Steven Hart, who I have mentioned several times in my blog posts because he was the final piece of the puzzle for me to break through, so I will forever appreciate his work.

 But there are a handful of other great educators out there if you know what to look for.
 Just be wary of their motivations.
-Look for educators that have a rapport with the community, like Akil Stokes and Jason Graystone, Rayner Teo, SMB Capital and their like.
+Look for educators that have a rapport with the community, like Akil Stokes and Jason Graystone, Rayner Teo, SMB Capital and the like.

 Do your homework, and don’t fall for the traps.
-You want a real trader to teach you the ropes – not some twenty-year old jackass who is good at social media marketing.
+You want a real trader to teach you the ropes – not some twenty-year-old jackass who is good at social media marketing.

 8. Signal Services & Trading Bots Don’t Work

 This one should go without saying, but it’s probably important to mention given its notoriety.